- Is severance pay required by law?

 - Am I entitled to a severance package if my employer has a severance plan?

-- Can my employer make me sign an agreement not to sue it in exchange for a severance package?
+- Can my employer make me sign an agreement not to sue in exchange for a severance package?

 - How much severance pay should I expect?

-- How will my severance pay be taxed?
+- Will my severance pay be taxed?

 - My employer always used to pay severance, but now there's no severance plan at all.
 Can I still get severance?